EternityForest/awesome-standards/README.md

 Panel Mount meters and the like use this size.

+### MOLLE

+A standard way of attaching accessories to backpacks and similar things.

 ### 1/4-20 Screw

 International tripod thread, common for general use in the US.
 A very large range of cheap accessories exists, it's possible to mount almost anything this way.